 For the past 2 years I’ve thought about such.
 Basically I came up empty-minded where exciting incidents are concerned.
 There was no last-second touchdown catch to win a football game or anything close.
 Fact is I didn’t play football, basketball, or hockey.
 Not that I didn’t have the ability.
 Unfortunately or fortunately I had to work after school.

-One day classmate and good friend Jeff Thimsen asked me to follow him.
+One day classmate and best friend Jeff Thimsen asked me to follow him.
 Another student had informed my pal of a shortcut.
 That morning we were the only ones taking the secret path.
-Upon exiting, Jeff quickly noticed we were in the lead.
-I was sucking air like a fish out of water thus didn’t notice.
+Upon exiting, Jeff quickly noticed we were in the lead, with me sucking air like a fish out of water, thus I didn’t notice.
 East High star-runner Lonnie Wick was directly behind us instead of leading the pack like he always did.
-Jeff and I had terribly miscalculated our exit time.
+Jeff, Willie, and I had terribly miscalculated our exit time.

 Coach White seeing such angrily motioned us over for a chat.
 We ended up having to rerun the whole loop while the others showered.
 That miscalculation didn’t keep us from cheating.
 From that point on we learned to time things precisely and pop out in the middle of the pack.

-There’s another event coming to mind topping my tire swap extravaganza where bizarro nothingness is concerned.
+There’s another event coming to mind that tops my tire swap extravaganza where bizarro nothingness is concerned.
 Before starting I need to ask this simple question: Who attended the Eklutna Lake Campground Party on Thursday night May 25, 1972?

 I was there with Jeff Thimsen in my purple ’54 Chevy.
 It was drizzling rain and cold that evening.
 Newspaper archives show 39 degrees Fahrenheit.
 A group of maybe 5 graduates was parked close to us in a VW van.
 I remember most of their names yet shall keep them nameless.

-The pretty partygoer quickly scampered away to her bus.
+The pretty partygoer quickly scampered away to her bus empty handed.

 Jeff and I hung around for maybe an hour trying to figure out why the party hadn’t begun.
 We were expecting a barbecue.
 Feeling hungry and finding no hot dogs, hamburgers, or Cokes, the two of us hightailed it to Leroy’s Pancake House.
 There we joined other stray cats from East.

-Somewhere around 2 a.m. after consuming ample dessert at Flapjack Jim’s, our basically mundane graduation party ended without incident under inclement weather.
+Somewhere around 2 a.m. after consuming ample dessert at Flapjack Jim’s just down the street from Leroy’s, our basically mundane graduation party ended without incident under inclement weather.
 We were bloated from excess eating and also very tired from doing nothing.

 By the end of summer I’d wised up considerably where street smarts are concerned.
 I figured out by then what papers my former classmate was referring to.
 She must have been talking about TP.
 Evidently the girl was too embarrassed to spell things out.

-I’m sure that crumpled-newspaper under my driver’s seat would’ve worked just fine.
-Why she didn’t accept it will always remain a mystery?
+I’m sure those crumpled-newspapers under my driver’s seat would’ve worked just fine.
+Why she didn’t accept them will always remain a mystery?